Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs

 \subsubsection{Chordal Graph Matrices}

 First, we generate a random tree $T$ consisting of $n$ nodes.
 In order to guarantee that the graph is chordal, we iterate over each node in T. For any node that has at least two neighboring nodes, we randomly choose two neighbors, denoted as $v$ and $w$, and add an edge between $v$ and $w$ to form a chord.
-These methods guaranteed that the graph retained its chordal property.
-The latter steps consist of transforming the adjacency matrix into a distance matrix, a process that applies to all types of matrices previously mentioned.
+This procedure preserves the chordal structure of the graph.
+The latter steps consist of transforming the adjacency matrix into a weighted symmetric matrix, a process that applies to all types of matrices previously mentioned.